-The marathon debating still continued on Thursday afternoon -- all before the committee prepared to vote to send the articles of impeachment to the full House.
+The marathon debating is still going on Thursday afternoon -- all before the committee takes a vote to send the articles of impeachment to the full House.

 The committee is debating over Republican-introduced amendments before voting whether to send the articles to the full House.

 The House Judiciary Committee will be considering the amendments to the articles of impeachment today.
 The House will vote sometime next week before the holidays.

 On Wednesday, the House Democrats started the tough work of finishing their articles of impeachment against President Trump.